 After fiddling around with an SBIG ST-4 autoguider, in 2009 I purchased a QHY-5.
 I use this with the excellent PHD software.

 In 2010 we went on holiday to Mozambique.
 Unfortunately I couldn't take too much kit, but the views of the southern skies through the Takahashi FS-60C were stunning.
 I did manage to take several widefield images with my Canon 10D, and these are available in a folder on my webpage.

 For short time in 2010 I used a Hutech-modified Canon 20D DSLR.
 This camera proved to be fantastic for shooting emission nebulae due to its extended red response.
 It also demonstrated better noise characteristics over the 10D.

 In December 2010 I made a major upgrade to an SBIG ST-8300 CCD camera.
 This would prove to be a steep learning curve but I was pleased with my first attempts at hydrogen alpha imaging.

-I am now using a Lakeside focuser that allows me to focus accurately using the @Focus functionality of CCDSoft.
+I use a Lakeside autofocuser that allows me to focus accurately using the @Focus functionality of CCDSoft.
 It also allows a minor focus adjustment between filter changes.
 As good as the FS-102 is, there is a slight shift between red and blue, and I’ve found that I get better results if I refocus.